broadinstitute/gatk/README.md

 # ml4h
-`ml4h` is a project aimed at using machine learning to model multi-modal cardiovascular time series and imaging data. `ml4h` began as a set of tools to make it easy to work with the UK Biobank on the Google Cloud and has since expanded to include other data sources and functionality.
+`ml4h` is a project aimed at using machine learning to model multi-modal cardiovascular time series and imaging data. `ml4h` began as a set of tools to make it easy to work with the UK Biobank on Google Cloud Platform and has since expanded to include other data sources and functionality.